Saddam Hussein: Peace treaty with Iran

 Iran and Iraq had been engaged in a long-standing territorial dispute over the Shatt al-Arab waterway, which serves as the border between the two countries.
 Iran had backed Kurdish separatists in northern Iraq.
 A peace treaty, which aimed to address the Shatt al-Arab dispute, was signed in 1975.
 The 1975 Algiers Agreement, also known as the Algiers Accord, was a significant diplomatic agreement signed between Iran and Iraq on 6 March 1975, to settle border disputes and improve bilateral relations.
 It was mediated by the then president of Algeria, Houari Boumediene.
-Under the accord, Iraq was granted sovereignty over the eastern bank of the waterway, while Iran retained control over the western bank.
+Under the accord, Iran was granted sovereignty over the eastern bank of the waterway, while Iraq retained control over the western bank.
 Following the agreement, Iraq and Iran restored full diplomatic relations and exchanged ambassadors, representing a significant diplomatic breakthrough.
 The Shah withdrew support of the Kurds, who were promptly defeated by the Iraqis during the Second Iraqi-Kurdish War.